hwalters361/Unit-Circle-CA/README.md

 2. Open DrawingPanel.java, and run the file.
 A bunch of janky class files will appear.
 Ignore these and move on.
 3. Run DrawingPanelTest.java.
 If a window appears with a circle in the upper left corner, the drawingpanel class is working correctly
 4. Run UnitCircleQuiz.java so that the UnitCircleQuiz.class file will appear
 5. Run UnitCircleQuizTest.java to play the quiz.
-Input your answers into output console.
+Input your answer.
 6. Run DrawAndExplainUnitCircle.java to draw a labeled unit circle

 NOTES ON PLAYING THE QUIZ